ilyaperepelitsa/CV/README.md

 * MNIST - scored top 25% (initial 22%) with 99.4% accuracy.
 The model that
 worked is a combo of Imagenet and Inception models working in parallel, very small replicas (number of inception layers in particular).
-Started with TF, replicated the same models in Keras and moved on to parodies of reliable acad
+Started with TF, replicated the same models in Keras and moved on to parodies of reliable academic models with the intention

 ### Matplotlib